rockstor/rockstor-doc/contribute/contribute_documentation.rst

         [you@your_laptop rockstor-doc]# git add new_file_added.rst existing_file.rst

 Then, you can commit them.
-We strongly encourage you to commit changes a certain way to help other contributors and keep the merge process smooth.
+We strongly encourage you to commit changes in a certain way to help other contributors, and to keep the merge process smooth.
 The guidelines below pertain more to code contributions but feel free to be as perfect as you like.
 As a guiding principle, separate your changes into one or more logically independent commits.